19 Book Signing Ideas to Master Your Event

 A book signing is the perfect way to get your name out there and build excitement for your book.
 But how do you host one well?

 If it’s your first time with a signing event, or if you’ve had bad luck with them in the past, don’t worry.
-In this article, I’ll explain how to ace your event with ease.
+In this article, I’ll give you some book signing ideas and tips to help you ace your event with ease.

-But before we get into my top tips for a signing, let’s make sure you know what a book signing is and why you should host one.
+But before we get into my top tips and book signing ideas, let’s make sure you know what a book signing is and why you should host one.

 What Is A Book Signing?